ArnaudBelcour/tabigecy/README.md

 | Cluster_6        | 4858     |  2478    | 1878     |
 | Cluster_7        | 1        |  24      |  75      |

+- `--coreBigecyhmm`: the number of cores given to bigecyhmm for multiprocessing.

 At the end, it will create an output folder containing the output folders of EsMeCaTa, the one of bigecyhmm and the visualisation output folder.
 To do this on your own file you can specify the input files with the command line: